zipvilization/Zipvilization/metrics/index.md

 - the relevant SolumTools signal,
 - the canonical definition of maturity,
+- the primary territorial calculation,
 - the territorial threshold,
 - the relevant biological rules,
+- the underlying block history,
 - and ultimately the technical source.

 This is the same architecture used across the Atlas.